Dun & Bradstreet (NYSE:DNB) Releases FY 2022 Earnings Guidance

 Dun & Bradstreet (NYSE:DNB – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $1.13-$1.20 for the period, compared to the consensus estimate of $1.15.
+The company provided EPS guidance of $1.13-$1.20 for the period, compared to the consensus EPS estimate of $1.15.
 The company issued revenue guidance of $2.27 billion-$2.31 billion, compared to the consensus revenue estimate of $2.29 billion.

-A number of analysts have weighed in on DNB shares.
-Zacks Investment Research raised Dun & Bradstreet from a hold rating to a buy rating and set a $17.00 price target for the company in a research report on Thursday.
-Credit Suisse Group cut their price objective on Dun & Bradstreet from $30.00 to $23.00 and set an outperform rating for the company in a research report on Tuesday, May 10th.
-Bank of America initiated coverage on Dun & Bradstreet in a research report on Friday, March 11th.
-They set an underperform rating for the company.
-Needham & Company LLC cut their price objective on Dun & Bradstreet from $28.00 to $21.00 in a research report on Tuesday, May 10th.
-Finally, Barclays cut Dun & Bradstreet from an overweight rating to an equal weight rating and set a $22.00 price target for the company. in a report on Monday, January 24th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat, Dun & Bradstreet presently has an average rating of Hold and an average price target of $21.38.

-In other news, Director Cannae Holdings, Inc. bought 21,825,816 shares of the stock in a transaction on Tuesday, February 15th.
-The stock was purchased at an average price of $19.86 per share, for a total transaction of $433,460,705.76.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-9.30% of the stock is currently owned by corporate insiders.
+Dun & Bradstreet (NYSE:DNB – Get Rating) last released its quarterly earnings data on Monday, May 9th.
+The business services provider reported $0.24 EPS for the quarter, beating the consensus estimate of $0.23 by $0.01.
+The business had revenue of $536.00 million for the quarter, compared to the consensus estimate of $527.29 million.
+Dun & Bradstreet had a negative net margin of 3.55% and a positive return on equity of 12.28%.
+The business’s revenue for the quarter was up 5.3% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.23 EPS.
+As a group, analysts predict that Dun & Bradstreet will post 1.09 EPS for the current fiscal year.

-Several hedge funds and other institutional investors have recently made changes to their positions in DNB.
-Advisor Group Holdings Inc. grew its holdings in Dun & Bradstreet by 287.3% during the first quarter.
-Advisor Group Holdings Inc. now owns 2,750 shares of the business services provider’s stock worth $48,000 after purchasing an additional 2,040 shares during the period.
-MetLife Investment Management LLC acquired a new stake in Dun & Bradstreet during the first quarter worth approximately $56,000.
-Metropolitan Life Insurance Co NY acquired a new stake in Dun & Bradstreet during the fourth quarter worth approximately $65,000.
-PNC Financial Services Group Inc. lifted its position in Dun & Bradstreet by 5,483.1% during the first quarter.
-PNC Financial Services Group Inc. now owns 3,964 shares of the business services provider’s stock worth $70,000 after acquiring an additional 3,893 shares during the last quarter.
-Finally, Canada Pension Plan Investment Board acquired a new stake in Dun & Bradstreet during the first quarter worth approximately $82,000.
-Institutional investors own 93.47% of the company’s stock.
+Several large investors have recently bought and sold shares of the stock.
+Advisor Group Holdings Inc. boosted its holdings in Dun & Bradstreet by 287.3% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 2,750 shares of the business services provider’s stock valued at $48,000 after acquiring an additional 2,040 shares during the period.
+MetLife Investment Management LLC acquired a new stake in shares of Dun & Bradstreet during the first quarter worth about $56,000.
+Metropolitan Life Insurance Co NY purchased a new position in shares of Dun & Bradstreet in the fourth quarter valued at approximately $65,000.
+PNC Financial Services Group Inc. grew its holdings in shares of Dun & Bradstreet by 5,483.1% in the first quarter.
+PNC Financial Services Group Inc. now owns 3,964 shares of the business services provider’s stock valued at $70,000 after purchasing an additional 3,893 shares in the last quarter.
+Finally, Canada Pension Plan Investment Board purchased a new stake in Dun & Bradstreet during the 1st quarter worth approximately $82,000.
+93.47% of the stock is owned by hedge funds and other institutional investors.

 Dun & Bradstreet Holdings, Inc provides business decisioning data and analytics in North America and internationally.
 It offers finance and risk solutions, including D&B Finance Analytics, an online application that offers clients real time access to its information, comprehensive monitoring, and portfolio analysis; D&B Direct, an application programming interface (API) that delivers risk and financial data directly into enterprise applications for real-time credit decision making; D&B Small Business, a suite of powerful tools that allows SMBs to monitor and build their business credit file; D&B Enterprise Risk Assessment Manager, a solution for managing and automating credit decisioning and reporting; and InfoTorg, an online SaaS application.